ostis-ai/py-sc-client/README.md

 ## Handlers and reconnect settings

 You can set handlers on open/close connection, on reconnecting and on error.
-AsyncScClient receivers async functions, ScClient - sync
+AScClient receivers async functions, ScClient - sync

 - *ScClient*.**set_on_open_handler**(on_open: Callable[[], None])
 - *ScClient*.**set_on_close_handler**(on_close: Callable[[], None])